FlavScents AInsights Entry: Raspberry Ketone (CAS: 5471-51-2)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, raspberry ketone is considered safe within the typical use levels in food, with an acceptable daily intake (ADI) not clearly established but generally recognized as safe.
-Dermal exposure in fragrances is generally low-risk, though IFRA guidelines should be consulted to avoid potential sensitization.
-Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed to prevent irritation.
+Raspberry ketone is considered safe for use in food and fragrances at typical exposure levels.
+For oral exposure, it has a high margin of safety, with no adverse effects reported at typical use levels.
+Dermal exposure in fragrances is generally safe, though IFRA guidelines should be consulted to avoid potential sensitization.
+Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed during handling.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature